 - Blank statements are ignored since ICETOOL prints blank lines where suitable.

 ICETOOL sets a return code for each operation it performs.
 ICETOOL sets the return code to the highest operator return code for the step.

 - 0 - Successful completion.
 No errors were detected.

 - 4 - Successful completion.
-DFSORT detected one or more warning conditions.
+DFSORT detected one or more warnings.

 - 8 - Unsuccessful completion.
 RC8 was used for COUNT when the criteria were met.

 - 12 - Unsuccessful completion.
-ICETOOL detected one or more errors, or RC12 was used (or defaulted) for COUNT when the criteria were met.
+ICETOOL detected one or more errors.

 - 16 - Unsuccessful completion.
 DFSORT detected one or more errors.

 - 20 - Message data set error.
 The TOOLMSG DD statement was not present or the TOOLMSG data set was not opened.